Our Holy Week and Easter Traditions

 Spring Cleaning ~ Holy WEek

-Some other activities I will do at the beginning of Holy week include shop for last minute Easter gifts, grocery shop for the week’s menu, have more intense prayer (maybe adoration, or an extra Rosary), lay out Easter outfits (check out my favorite dresses here & below), and make sure I have dresses, shoes, tights, ties and anything else that might be needed for Easter morning.
+Some other activities I will do at the beginning of Holy week include shop for last minute Easter gifts, grocery shop for the week’s menu (free guide below), have more intense prayer (maybe adoration, confession, daily mass or an extra Rosary), lay out Easter outfits (check out my favorite dresses here & below), and make sure I have dresses, shoes, tights, ties and anything else that might be needed for Easter morning.
 I like to lay everything out on my bed and make sure every outfit is complete!
 Another idea is to give all the kids hair cuts this week.

 Good Friday